Pay raise guide: when and how much to give employees

 Give a raise to retain your best employees

-To keep your best employees, pay them what they are worth.
-Go beyond the right starting salary and inflation adjustments.
-Reward improved performance and new skills.
+To keep your best employees, pay them what they're worth.
+Go beyond starting salaries and inflation adjustments by rewarding improved performance and new skills.

 1. To recognise consistent hard work and achievement

-A one-off achievement might not be enough to merit a raise in itself, but consistently high performance deserves a reward; in fact, merit pay is the most common form of performance-related pay for professional and technical employees.
+Consistently high performance deserves a reward.
+A one-off achievement might not justify a raise on its own, but sustained excellence does.
+Merit pay is the most common form of performance-related pay for professional and technical employees.

 2. For a positive impact on your workplace